zanna-37/hass-swipe-navigation/README.md

 <details>
   <summary><b>Installation and tracking with HACS:</b></summary>

-1. Add `https://github.com/maykar/lovelace-swipe-navigation` to your Custom Plugin Repos.

-2. Go to "store", search for compact-custom-header, click "Manage", then install.
+1. In "store" search for lovelace-swipe-navigation and install.

-3. Configure Lovelace to load the card:
+2. Configure Lovelace to load the card:

 ```yaml
 resources: